zero-to-prod/data-model-helper/README.md

 #### Using a Custom Mapping Function

-Specify your own mapping function by setting the `using` option.
+Specify your mapping function by setting the `using` option.

 ```php
 readonly class User